CASL/VERAview/README.md

 If during the install you chose to allow Anaconda2 or Miniconda2 to be your default Python, the `conda.exe` package manager should be in your path.
-Otherwise, you must add the scripts folder (.e.g, `%userprofile%\AppData\Local\Continuum\Miniconda2\scripts`) to your path.
+Otherwise, you must add the scripts folder (.e.g, `%userprofile%\scripts`) to your path.
 Execute the following from a Command Prompt:

     > conda install -y numpy=1.9.3 hy5py=2.5.0 matplotlib pillow wxpython=3.0 mayavi=4.4.0